arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 ![Device connected to the Machine Learning Tools](assets/motion-detection-002.png)

-You can now start collecting IMU data with your Nicla Voice board connected to your Arduino Cloud account via its Machine Learning Tools integration.
+You can now start collecting IMU data with your Nicla Voice board connected to your Cloud account via its Machine Learning Tools integration.
 In the Machine Learning Tools, go to the **Data acquisition** tab on the left side of the window. **Data acquisition** is the tool from the Machine Learning Tools where IMU data can be sampled and stored.
 To sample new data, go to the **Collect data** window.

 ![Data collection on the Machine Learning Tools](assets/motion-detection-003.png)